algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## bytecblock

-- Syntax: `bytecblock BYTES ...` ∋ BYTES ...: a block of byte const values
+- Syntax: `bytecblock BYTES ...` ∋ BYTES ...: a block of byte constant values
 - Bytecode: 0x26 {varuint count, [varuint length, bytes ...]}
 - Stack: ... &rarr; ...
 - prepare block of byte-array constants for use by bytec